|First Impressions of 2009 Mac Pro|

 Airport Dropouts (No Beacon for too long a period, dropped links): (Initially seems base related IMHO, but just a FYI)

-Update: (Mar 31st) After a couple days without problems (in light use), another Mac Pro 802.11N (5GHz) network dropout this morning.
+Update: (Mar 31st, 2009) After a couple days without problems (in light use), had another Mac Pro 802.11N (5GHz) network dropout this morning.
 (The AL iMac 4 ft away on the same network was still OK.)
 Mac Pro failed (twice) to reconnect (timeout) - so I tried the separate (simul. dual-band AE base) 2.4GHz network - connected first time.

 I checked the airport card seating/antenna connections, etc. - appears ok at the card end at least.
 Although I've seen issues with 7.4.1 firmware updated base with other clients (Mac and PC), the new Mac Pro seems the least reliable so far.
 (BTW: I've seen major differences in signal strength reported by OS X vs Vista with the 5GHz N only network connection - OS X shows full 5 bars, Vista showed only 1 or 2.)